editorial work

 LOCAL Life Magazine

-Part of my role is to write for our home section.
-I am the primary writer for the following features; Room of the Month, Expert Advice and Floral of the Month.
+As part of my role, I write for the home section and serve as the lead writer for recurring features including Room of the Month, Expert Advice, and Floral of the Month.
+For each piece, I collaborate with a client to develop content that informs and inspires our readers.
 Here are a few that are my favorites:

 Room of the month: A sleek, custom-built fireplace defines this living room in Palmetto Bluff